mdfarragher/IML/Clustering/IrisFlower/README.md

 That's it, the app is done!

-You can run the app like this:
+You can run the app by typing the following command on the console:

 ```bash
 dotnet run